 “It’s been wonderful to collaborate with the Niger’s ministry teams and leverage their expertise to create interactive content.
 Only one in five adults in Niger is able to read, so I’m excited to see how Talking Books will reinforce the other aspects of Smart Villages programming, especially the user feedback mechanism,” Morris said.

 Niger’s digital initiative, Niger 2.0, aims to promote digital literacy, entrepreneurship, and innovation.
-Investing in the future of ICTs now will ensure that Niger’s young population—almost 60% of its population under 24 years old —won’t be left behind.
-Strategies include e-government, an innovation and technology hub, and digital technologies for economic and social development, particularly for women and youth.
+Investing in the future of ICTs now will ensure that Niger’s young population won’t be left behind.
+Almost 60% of the country’s population is under 24 years old.
+The government’s strategies include e-government, an innovation and technology hub, and digital technologies for economic and social development with a focus on women and youth.